You can configure VMware Cloud Director 10.2.2 and later on Linux to use FIPS 140-2 validated cryptographic modules and to run in FIPS-compliant mode.

 VMware Cloud Director is in a bundle with the cell management tool (CMT).
 However, the cell management tool is not FIPS-compliant.

-For information about enabling FIPS mode on the VMware Cloud Directorappliance, see Enable or Disable FIPS Mode on the VMware Cloud Director Appliance.
+For information about activating FIPS mode on the VMware Cloud Director appliance, see Activate or Deactivate FIPS Mode on the VMware Cloud Director Appliance.

 - Verify that the certificates have the